micheltlutz/dev-challenge/readme_files/challenge_frontend_mobile4.md

-# Front-end Developer Technical Challenge 5 - Statement List and Amount
+# Mobile Developer Technical Challenge 4 - Statement List and Amount

 Its main mission is to design and implement a screen that displays the user's balance and their list of bank transactions with pagination, hiding the display of values.